nilx/cclambda/README.txt

 # USAGE

     cclambda [-c|-h]
-    cclambda src src ... 'expr'
+    cclambda 'expr' < in1 in2 ... > out

         -c       dump loop code
         -h       this help
-        src      1 to 4 input data sources, '-' for stdin no '__', ';' or ''' allowed in expr
+        inN      1 to 4 input data sources expr     C expression, no '__', ';' or ''' allowed

 The default C compiler is the embedded libtcc.
 It is a fast C compiling tool with few optimizations and some bugs (see BUGS).